-Knowing the 2019 real estate tax deductions can help you keep the right records and make the most of your deductions come tax season, and 2018 real estate agent tax deductions will help you as you file for the past year.
+Knowing the 2020 real estate tax deductions can help you keep the right records and make the most of your deductions come tax season.

 Taking the time now can save you thousands of dollars when it comes time to file your taxes.
 To help you get started on the right foot, we’ve outlined some essential tax deductions for real estate professionals to reduce the taxes you owe each year.
 Here are some helpful real estate agent tax deductions that, together, can save you some serious money:

 As a competitive real estate professional, you likely invest in continuing education or other training courses to stay at the top of your field.
 If this sounds like you, you may be eligible to deduct expenses like materials costs, registration fees, and related travel expenses.
-However, there are a few requirements:
+However, there are a few requirements from the IRS: